shayanthrn/Acoustic_scene_classification/README.md

-# Acoustic_scene_classification
+# Acoustic scene classification
-IEEE AASP CASA Challenge - This model will address the problem of identifying and classifying acoustic scenes and soundscapes. - Audio Processing using Pytorch
+DCASE 2013 Challenge held by IEEE - This model will address the problem of identifying and classifying acoustic scenes and soundscapes. - Audio Processing using Pytorch
+# Dataset
+IEEE AASP CASA Challenge